samturton2/SQL_exercises/ex2/README.md

 -- Write a SELECT using the Employees table and concatenate First Name and Last Name together.
 Use a column alias to rename the column Name.
 SELECT FirstName + ' ' + LastName As 'Name' FROM Employees;

+-- Write a SELECT statement to list the six countries that have Region Codes in the Customers Table.
+SELECT DISTINCT(Country) FROM Customers WHERE Region LIKE '%';
 ```